A Helpful Guide To Affordable Therapy Options

 Whether you’re living with a mental health condition or simply want to invest in your well-being and overall health, therapy can be a powerful form of self-care for people of all backgrounds.

-If you’re looking for something affordable, though, the costs of counseling — not to mention the hassle of getting to an office — might prevent you from seeking the help you deserve.
+If you’re looking for affordable therapy, the costs of therapy — not to mention the hassle of getting to an office — might prevent you from seeking the help you deserve.
 For some people, a lack of adequate mental health benefits through insurance can lead to expensive out-of-pocket payments.
-Others may struggle to afford traditional counseling, even with mental health coverage.
+Others may struggle to afford traditional therapy, even with mental health coverage.

-If you’d like to work with a mental health professional but you’re concerned about the cost, you have options for affordable counseling.
-In fact, in many cases, it’s possible to find free or discounted counseling.
-This article showcases affordable therapy options and budget-friendly counseling so that you can implement quality mental health care into your self-care routine.
+If you’d like to work with a mental health professional but you’re concerned about the cost, you have options for affordable therapy.
+In fact, in many cases, it’s possible to find free or discounted therapy.
+This article showcases affordable therapy options so that you can implement quality mental health care into your self-care routine.

 Rawpixel